The risk of prostate cancer increases as men age.

 Choosing among treatment options can be complicated.
 Because studies have not directly compared one treatment to another, doctors are uncertain which treatment is most effective.
 Furthermore, for some men, doctors are not sure whether treatment will prolong life.
 Such men include those who are not expected to live very long (either because of old age or serious health problems) and those with low PSA levels who have low-grade cancers confined to the prostate.
 Thus, men often make their decision by balancing their degree of discomfort in living with a cancer that might or might not harm them against the possible side effects of treatment.
 Surgery, radiation therapy, and hormonal therapy may cause incontinence, erectile dysfunction (impotence), or other problems.
 For these reasons, men’s preferences are a bigger consideration in choosing treatment for prostate cancer than they are for many other disorders.

-Treatment for prostate cancer usually involves one of three strategies:
+Treatment for prostate cancer usually involves one of three strategies based on the aggressiveness of the cancer and how far the cancer has spread:

 Curative treatment aims to remove or kill all of the cancer and includes